 - What is the difference between a Learning Expert Teacher (LET) and a Subject Expert Teacher (SET)?
 In grades 1–3, we have a co-teaching model.
-A different Subject Expert Teacher (SET), who has a background or content expertise in their discipline, teaches each core course.
-This individual also has a passion for their subject, which allows them to convey the content in an exciting way.
-The Learning Expert Teacher (LET) is assigned to a specific class of students and provides consistency throughout the day, co-teaching with each SET and drawing meaningful connections between the subjects our students are exploring.
+A different SET, who has a background or content expertise in their discipline, teaches each core course.
+This individual’s passion for their subject allows them to convey the content in an exciting way.
+The LET is assigned to a specific class of students and provides consistency throughout the day, co-teaching with each SET and drawing meaningful connections between the subjects our students are exploring.
 SETs typically see students for one class period per day, while LETs are with the same group of students for every period, every day.
 This co-teaching model allows our teachers to differentiate learning and meet our students’ needs by lowering the student-teacher ratio.

 - What credentials, certifications and/or training do the teachers have?
-Our teachers hold bachelor’s degrees, at minimum, and many have a master’s degree or PhD in the subject they teach.
-New BASIS Charter School teachers are required to attend the Summer Institute.
-Here, they learn about our curriculum and systems, and they review classroom management techniques used throughout our network.
-Then, each year, (during the summer and during the school year) they participate in additional training and workshops to further hone their skills.
+Our teachers hold bachelor’s degrees, at minimum, and many have a master’s or doctorate degree in the subject they teach.
+New BASIS Charter School teachers are required to attend our Summer Institute, where they learn about our curriculum and systems, and they review classroom-management techniques used throughout our network.
+Then, each year (during the summer and during the school year), they participate in additional training and workshops to further hone their skills.

 Student Safety and Support

 - Do you offer options for Special Education (SPED)?
 BASIS Charter Schools provide a Free Appropriate Public Education (FAPE) to disabled students in the Least Restrictive Environment (LRE), in accordance with all applicable laws and implementation regulations of the Individuals with Disabilities Education Act (IDEA).
-If you have specific questions about Special Education at a BASIS Charter School, please contact the Special Education Coordinator at your school and they will be happy to assist you.
+If you have specific questions about SPED at a BASIS Charter School, please contact the SPED Coordinator at your school and they will be happy to assist you.

-- How do I apply?
-The application processes are state-specific.
-Visit enrollBASIS.com to review enrollment policies for your state and to submit an application.
+The BASIS Charter Schools application processes vary by state.
+Visit enrollBASIS.com to review enrollment policies and procedures for your state and to submit an application.